Introduction: Single Cell, White LED Torch Fits in a Matchbox

 A little while ago, Makezine blog listed two interesting sites: HOW TO - Make a rusty nail LED night light and ELM - AVR based radio spectrum monitor.

+Chan has a great site and he has put up a lot of interesting projects, incidentally many of them based on AVR.
+One of his projects (not based on AVR) is a pocket LED light.
 He describes a blocking oscillator based single cell, white LED torch.
 This and rusty nail project got me thinking and I started experimenting with Chan circuit.
 The circuit is very robust and it worked with a wide variety of transistors; I tried BC547, 2N2222 and 2n3904.

 But the real fun and challenge was in building an enclosure for this torch.
 I have been a big fan of matchboxes; as a kid I used to collect empty matchboxes everywhere I went.
 I thought the art on matchboxes reflected the local culture.